emmahewson/mp2_travel_quiz/README.md

 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

 ### Tools

-CHECK IF ALL THESE ARE RELEVANT OR IF ANY ARE MISSING

 * [Git](https://git-scm.com/)
     * Used for version control via GitPod by using the terminal to Git and Push to GitHub